CharlesPikachu/DecryptLogin/docs/en/QUICKSTART.md

 lg = login.Login()
 infos_return, session = lg.twitter(username='Your Username', password='Your Password')
 ```
-where infos_return is a dict object, which contains some user information(e.g. userid) that may be useful.
+where infos_return is a dict object, which contains some user information(e.g., userid) that may be useful.
 The session is a
 requests.Session object which has logined in the target website.

 ## Deal with captcha